Mark-MDO47/ArduinoClass/99_Resources/README.md

 I use the free schematic editor KiCad for capturing schematics (actually what I do might better be called wiring diagrams).
 KiCad can also do Spice simulations, PCB board layout, Gerber File generation, Bill of Materials --- the whole works!
 - https://www.kicad.org/

-If you don't want to use this, don't worry - all the schematic wiring diagrams for the class are in PDF form in the various directories.
+If you don't want to use KiCad, don't worry - all the schematic wiring diagrams for the class are in PDF form in the various directories, and also in images in the description of each project.

-KiCad is not needed for the class but is a fantastic tool for those that are interested.
 There are many YouTube videos describing the basics of KiCad usage.

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/KiCad_screen.png" width="300" alt="Image of KiCad Schematic Capture screen">